 The Quer-durchs-Land-Ticket is remarkably cheap and thus not surprisingly comes with special travel restrictions.
 The most important include:

-- The Quer-durchs-Land-Ticket may only be used on local regional trains with the letters IRE, RE, RB, or S in the train name.
+• The Quer-durchs-Land-Ticket may only be used on local regional trains with the letters IRE, RE, RB, or S in the train name.
 It is also valid on most private railways which operate on regular routes, i.e. not special holiday or excursion routes.
-(It is NOT valid on U-Bahn trains, trams, or city buses!)
+Private trains may use different abbreviations in the train name but are listed as local trains (Nahverkehr) in timetables.

-- The Quer-durchs-Land-Ticket is available for solo travelers or for a group of up to five passengers traveling together.
+• The Quer-durchs-Land-Ticket is available for solo travelers or for a group of up to five passengers traveling together.
 The group composition may not be altered and names have to be entered on the ticket prior to commencement of the journey.
-(Group members may join at later stations / get off earlier but all the correct names must be entered before the first journey starts.)
+(Group members may join at later stations / get off earlier but all the correct names must be entered before the first journey starts.
+Similarly, if the ticket is on a mobile phone, the particular phone has to travel with all the time (and a flat battery is no excuse).

 Cheap Quer-Durchs-Land vs Cheaper Länder-Tickets